 I have been very fortunate to encounter many amazing teachers throughout my life, both music teachers, and spiritual teachers.
 In general, it made more sense to me to search out particular teachers for who they were and what they had to offer, rather than just accept whatever teachers a particular institution assigned to me.
 I managed to avoid institutions for the most part, even though i spent some time in two different music conservatories.
 Here are the teachers who had the most impact on me, in no particular order.
 I also found, in every case, that in order to complete the process i needed to graduate, back to myself, but i have a deep gratitude to all of these beings.

 I met Osho in 1978, and spent around a year altogether with him in India at his ashram, in the late 70s.
 He was a very controversial character, to put it mildly, but his presence in person was atomic powered.
 Really, it was obvious, at least to me, that this man had passed through some kind of metamorphosis that is rare indeed in human beings.
 Love him or hate him, he was the instigator for some massive transformation on the planet.
-The minute i found out about him, i knew i had to do what ever it would take, to spend time with him in person.
-For me this was clearly an opportunity not to be missed.
-It's not every lifetime you get the chance to meet a Buddha.
+An amazing presence, but also a fallible human.
+After about 7 years, i was on my own again.

 Adi Da Samraj was a parallel force in my life, along with Osho.
 I am not sure why, but both of them played a major part in my spiritual development.
-If i were to say who is my "root guru", as the Tibetans call it, i would have to say both.
-Sometimes i think of it as Osho being the Alpha, and Adi Da the Omega.
-Yes, it's rare to meet a Buddha in this lifetime, and even more precious to meet two!
 Although i had been studying his amazing teachings since the 70s, i didn't get a chance to spend time with him until the early 2000s.
 As luck would have it, i managed to sit with him many times over the course of several years.
 In these darshan occasions something completed for me, a kind of sunrise in the heart, that made it perfectly clear Who I Am.

 Charlie Banacos was one of the greatest music teachers you've probably never heard of.
 When i lived in New England in my 20s, i knew many musicians who were studying jazz improvisation with Charlie.
 They all had a recognizable improvisational facility, and i could see them improve dramatically, thanks to him.
 He never taught at an institution, he always taught privately.
 At that time he had a six month waiting list to be his student.
 His students include many of the greatest names in jazz, including Michael Brecker and Mike Stern, among many others.
 But i didn't become his student until the 90s, while living in California.
 Thanks to his correspondence course, i was able to spend 5 years working in depth on jazz improvisational vocabulary with him.